 Brightness: HSB colour model

-This entry deals with colour brightness as it relates to the HSB colour model, where H = hue, S = saturation and B = brightness.
+This entry discusses colour brightness in relation to the HSB colour model, where H represents hue, S represents saturation, and B represents brightness.

-Colour brightness can be thought of as the difference between the way a colour appears to an observer in well-lit conditions compared with its subdued appearance when in shadow or when poorly illuminated.
+Colour brightness can be understood as the variation in how a colour is perceived by an observer under well-lit conditions compared to its more muted appearance when in shadow or under poor illumination.

 About colour brightness

-• In this resource, the term colour brightness is used to refer to how things appear to a human observer in terms of their perception of colour.
+• In this resource, the term colour brightness is used to describe how things appear to a human observer in terms of their perception of colour.

-• Colour is what humans see in the presence of radiated or reflected light.
+• Colour is what humans perceive in the presence of radiated or reflected light.

-• The brightness of the colour of an object or surface (its colour brightness) depends on the wavelengths and intensity of light that falls on it and the amount it reflects.
+• The brightness of the colour of an object or surface (colour brightness) depends on the wavelengths and intensity of light that illuminate it and the amount of light it reflects.

-• The colour brightness of a transparent or translucent medium may depend on the wavelengths and intensity of light that falls on it and the amount it transmits or reflects.
+• The colour brightness of a transparent or translucent medium may be influenced by the wavelengths and intensity of light that pass through or reflect off it and the amount it transmits or reflects.

-• Colour brightness often depends on the difference between the way a colour appears to an observer in well-lit conditions compared with its subdued appearance when in shadow or when poorly illuminated.
+• Colour brightness is frequently influenced by the contrast between how a colour appears to an observer under well-lit conditions and its more subdued appearance when in shadow or under poor illumination.

-• The impression of colour brightness is also affected by hue because some hues appear brighter than others to human observers.
-So a fully saturated yellow may appear relatively brighter than a fully saturated red or blue.
+• The perception of colour brightness is also influenced by hue, as certain hues appear brighter than others to human observers.
+For example, a fully saturated yellow may appear relatively brighter than a fully saturated red or blue.

 About colour models

-A colour model derived from colour theory enables a more precise and reproducible approach to colour.
+A colour model derived from colour theory enables a more precise and reproducible method of representing and working with colour.

 • Colour models are a practical application of colour theory that establish terms, definitions, rules or conventions, and systems of notation for encoding colours and their relationships to one another.

-• These days, the most practical colour models are built into applications such as Adobe Creative Cloud and allow easy digital output to TVs, computers, phones, or printing onto paper and other surfaces.
+• These days, the most practical colour models are built into applications such as Adobe Creative Cloud and allow seamless digital output to TVs, computers, phones, or printing onto paper and other surfaces.

-• Understanding colour models and how to use them effectively can help to ensure consistent and accurate colour reproduction across different media.
+• Understanding colour models and utilizing them effectively can contribute to maintaining consistent and accurate colour reproduction across various media.

 • Widely used colour models include:

-• Make sense of colour in relation to human vision, to the world around us and to different media and technologies.
+• Make sense of colour in relation to human vision, the surrounding world, and various media and technologies.

-• Understand the relationship of colours to one another.
+• Understand the relationship between different colours and their properties.

-• Understand how to mix a particular colour from other colours to produce predictable results.
+• Mix specific colours from other colours to achieve predictable and desired results.

-• Specify colours using names, codes, notation, equations etc.
+• Specify colours using names, codes, notations, equations, and other forms of representation.

-• Organise and use colour for different purposes.
+• Organise and utilize colour for different purposes, such as design, visual arts, or scientific applications.

-• Use colours in predictable and repeatable ways.
+• Use colours in consistent and repeatable ways across different platforms and media.

-• Work out systems and rules for mixing and using different media (light, pigments, inks).
+• Develop systems and rules for blending and using different media, such as light, pigments, or inks.

-• Create colour palettes, gamuts and colour guides.
+• Create colour palettes, define gamuts, and establish colour guides to guide artistic or design decisions.

 About colour theory